Harold Blair: Early life

 At the age of 17, he was working as a tractor driver at the Fairymead Sugar Mill.
 Communist trade union organiser Harry Green of Ipswich heard him singing and encouraged him to make it his career.
 In 1944 he joined professional artists raising money for charitable and patriotic causes.

 In March 1945 he entered a radio talent quest in Brisbane and attracted a record number of listeners' votes.

 The Queensland state government offered sponsorship for his further musical training, but was not taken up.

-A group of trade unionists, academics and musicians formed a trust to sponsor his career.
+Soprano Marjorie Lawrence heard him sing and praised his potential for representing Aboriginal culture to the public.
+And an unnamed medical practitioner was a major sponsor.
+A group of trade unionists, academics and musicians, including the composer Margaret Sutherland, formed a trust to sponsor his career.

-Others credit Marjorie Lawrence for encouraging him, and an unnamed medical practitioner as a major sponsor.

 The fund was managed by a Brisbane committee, under secretary Harry Green, president Professor J. V. Duhig, and whose members included Martin Healy (secretary of the Queensland T. and L. Council) and Dr Dalley-Scarlett.
+He boarded at John and Gwen Lloyd's (Gwenoldyn Kent Hughes) house in Melbourne while he attended the Melba Conservatorium.